How you had YourSay:

 We will use your views to:

 We will use your ideas and feedback in preparing the Development Application for the development.

 The following engagements are also In Progress and we’ll update these pages with a Community Engagement Report so you can see what we heard:

 By developing new and improved properties, we ensure safe, affordable and secure housing choices are in place for everyone.

-Check the site plans and share your ideas on the of a dual-occupancy development on a vacant site at 230 Southern Cross Drive, Latham (see the Location tab).
+Thank you for checking the site plans and sharing your ideas on the dual-occupancy development on a vacant site at 230 Southern Cross Drive, Latham.

 17 May, 2018